 Add To Favorites

-Design your clothing in your favorite colors—a sweater or jacket, pants or a skirt.
+Design the clothing in your favorite colors—a sweater or jacket, pants or a skirt.
 Make shoes to balance your figure.
 Press the clothing on your figure.
 If the Model Magic starts to dry, attach it with Crayola School Glue.

 Roll more Model Magic Naturals into a ball.
-Shape your face by pinching and adding small bits for your nose and lips.
+Shape a face by pinching and adding small bits for your nose and lips.
 Give yourself hair, perhaps with thin Model Magic rolls.
-Form your hands and neck, too.
+Form hands and neck, too.
 Attach these parts to your sculpture.
 Air-dry your sculpture for at least 24 hours.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step